yashnaval/MachineLearning/Yash_ML_SL.md

 ### Disadvantages :-

 * Classifying big data can be challenging.
-* Training for supervised learning needs a lot of computation time.So,it requires a lot of time.
+* training a SL requireds lots of data & lots of time.
 * We required lots of train data for good examples.

 ### Application of supervised learning :-

-* ***Spam Filtration:***  Detecting spam emails is indeed a very helpful tool, this filtration techniques can easily detect any sort of virus, malware .
+* ***Spam Filtration:***  Detecting spam emails is a very helpful application, this spam filteration technique easily detect any virus ,malware.
 In recent studies, it was found that about **56.87%** of all emails revolving around the internet were spam in March 2017 which was a major drop from April 2014's **71.1%** spam share.
 <img src="https://miro.medium.com/max/1840/1*hsyCZOYoGrX6BJsj4Lgrhg.png" alt="spam filtration" width="40%" height="40%">

 * ***Sentiment Analysis:*** It is a language processing technique in which we check & categorize some meaning out of the given text data.
 For example, if we are analyzing messages of people and want to predict whether a message is a query, complaint, suggestion or opinion, we will simply use sentiment analysis.